Health Department offers free rapid HIV testing

 Those who test negative can receive information on protection from HIV such as pre-exposure prophylaxis (PrEP) medications, condoms, vaccines and information on testing for other sexually transmitted infections.

-According to the CDC, PrEP reduces the chance of contracting HIV from sex by 99 percent or drug injection use by 74 percent.
+According to the CDC, PrEP reduces the chance of contracting HIV from sex by 99% or drug injection use by 74%.
 It is more effective if combined with other safety measures such as condoms.
 District 4’s prevention team works alongside District 4’s county health departments to provide referrals so eligible patients can receive free PrEP medication through the Gilead Advancing Access program.

 Referrals for post-exposure prophylaxis (PeP) can also be provided to prevent HIV exposure.
 However, according to the CDC, it should only be used in emergency situations and started within 72 hours of possible exposure.